malizad/malizad.github.io/research.md

 Since September 11, terrorist attacks by US domestic extremists have killed nearly twice as many people as those by Muslim Jihadists.
 Counter-terrorism strategies demand more systematic study of the these homegrown extremists, important policy issues related to it, and ways to address those policy issues by using innovative approaches.
-I am collaborating with Professor Michael Macy from Cornell University and Dr.Ingmar Weber from Qatar Computing Research Institute on identifying and characterizing US domestic ideological extremists on Twitter.
+I am collaborating with Professor Michael Macy from Cornell University and Dr. Ingmar Weber from Qatar Computing Research Institute on identifying and characterizing US domestic ideological extremists on Twitter.

 ### Spatial Social Networks